.jpg/:/cr=t:0%25,l:5.63%25,w:88.74%25,h:100%25/rs=w:600,h:451.12781954887214,cg:true)

 You don’t have to navigate this alone.

-Many people reach out for therapy during times when life feels overwhelming, confusing, or simply heavier than it used to feel.
-You might be struggling with anxiety, burnout, difficult life transitions, or feeling disconnected from yourself.
+Many people reach out for therapy during times when life feels overwhelming, distressing, confusing, or simply heavier than it used to.
+You might be struggling with anxiety, grief, burnout, difficult life transitions, or feeling disconnected from yourself.

-For some people, these challenges arise or resurface during pregnancy or early parenthood.
-For others, it might involve long-standing patterns such as perfectionism, difficult relationships with food or body image, or feeling stuck in cycles that are hard to change alone.
+For some, these challenges arise during pregnancy or early parenthood.
+For others, they reflect longer-standing patterns—such as perfectionism, a difficult relationship with food or body image, or feeling stuck in cycles that are hard to change alone.

 Whatever has brought you here, you deserve a space where you feel safe, understood, and supported.

-When I'm not at work, I am usually at the park with my two young girls, going on picnics or bike rides, daydreaming about travel, and stopping my dogs and children destroying household items.
+When I’m not at work, I’m usually at the park with my two young girls, going on picnics or bike rides, daydreaming about travel, and trying to stop my dogs and children from destroying household items.

 I provide psychological support to adolescents and adults experiencing a wide range of emotional and mental health challenges.